Release Date: TBD

 So, after the customer creates their own version of a report, that version will not be affected by any NETcellent changes to it or its template.
 However, the customer may wish to take advantage of any

 developer-changed templates and reports after receiving an Elliott update.
-This document describes the process for managing that situation
+This document describes the process for managing that situation.
+Note: Remember that Report Desk reports apply to all companies, so managing these changes under any company will apply to all companies.

 When a developer or customer makes a change to a report or its template, he or she is asked to record the nature of the change and any other relevant information: